gridbugs/hackmd-posts/ocaml-lsp-learning.md

 B _build/src/bar
 ```

-OCaml-LSP's docs say that if I start it with a flag `--fallback-read-dot-merlin`
+OCaml-LSP's README says that if I run `ocamllsp` with a flag `--fallback-read-dot-merlin`
 then it will respect the `.merlin` file at the root of my project.
 I configured
 my editor to start OCaml-LSP with that command:
 ```vim